 Your child, as well as you and other family members, may be grieving because of:

-- the death of a family member, like a parent, grandparent or sibling
+- the death of someone in the family, like a parent, grandparent or sibling

-- the death of a friend, or someone you knew at school
+- the death of a friend, or someone they knew at school

 - the death of someone by suicide